StefanTodoran/elwha-segmentation/_sources/chapters/intro.md

 # Introduction

 This book contains a python workflow for reconstruction of misaligned image datasets which span multiple colorspaces, and the application of these techniques on a specific dataset.
+While the techniques are tailored to the specific dataset, the general workflow is intended to be generalizeable.

 The dataset in question is made up of 812 RGB and IR aerial photographs taken from a plane flown over the Elwah river in 2012.
 The purpose of this project is to prepare the dataset for more advanced computer vision processing like cold water refuge mapping.

-### Problem Statement
+## Problem Statement

 In order for more advanced processing such as classification tasks to take place, there is a need to know for any given pixel in any given image both the RGB and IR data at that point.
 Unfortunately, the IR images are not only misaligned with the RGB images, they are also at a different scale and were shot with different camera settings/properties.